Challenging At-Large Voting in Lowell, Massachusetts:

 Resources & Fact Sheets

-On May 17th, Asian-American and Latino voters in Lowell filed a lawsuit against the city for its use of At-Large Voting to elect its City Council and School Committee.
-The complaint filed in Federal District court said the at-large system where all nine city councilors and six school committee members are elected citywide denies them and Lowell voters generally the equal opportunity to fair representation required under the U.S. constitution and Voting Rights Act.
+On May 17th, Asian-American and Latino voters in Lowell, Massachusetts filed a lawsuit against the city for its use of At-Large Voting to elect its City Council and School Committee.
+The complaint filed in Federal District court said the at-large system, where all nine city councilors and six school committee members are elected citywide, denies them and Lowell voters generally the equal opportunity to fair representation required under the U.S. constitution and Voting Rights Act.

 Used in Lowell since 1959, At-Large voting is well known to be the least representative of all voting methods.
 The federal government has banned at-large voting for congressional elections.
 Most every Massachusetts city has replaced at-large systems in favor of use primarily neighborhood-based district elections with some at-large seats to ensure the whole city is represented and voters have more access to and interaction with elected officials in every neighborhood.
 Here are resources to learn more.